 After each matchday programme this season, we publish the regular column from the Coventry City board on our website.
-Read Coventry City Chief Executive Dave Boddy's column from Friday's game against Reading below:
+You can read Coventry City Chief Executive Dave Boddy's column our game against Reading below:

-I would also like to welcome the players, staff and officials who join us tonight from The Royals, who currently top the early Championship table.
+I would also like to welcome the players, staff, officials and supporters who join us at the Coventry Building Society Arena today from Reading.